 The government uses a public charge test based on different factors such as the person’s age, health, family and financial status, education, skills, and the affidavit of support if they have one.
 An immigration officer looks at the person’s situation to decide if they will depend on government programs in the future.

-Public charge is not applicable to people with green cards when they request for U.S. citizenship.
+Public charge does not apply to people with green cards when they request U.S. citizenship.

 Who is currently considered a public charge?